 A number of Fellowship schemes are available across the sciences, as detailed below.
 If you would like to discuss any further, please get in touch on firstname.lastname@example.org.
-Note that the University of Reading runs internal selection processes for the schemes run by STFC, NERC, Royal Society and Royal Academy of Engineering; further details of this process, once launched, will be available below.
+Note that the University of Reading runs internal selection processes for the schemes run by STFC, NERC, Royal Society and Royal Academy of Engineering.

 Engineering and Physical Sciences Research Council (EPSRC)